HeidiSeibold/publishing-utopia/reproducible-research-vision-geoinformatics.md

 Many researchers around the globe collaborate on small or large scale projects to solve global challenges.
 Often, these challenges can only be solved in a [{intra, cross, multi, inter, trans}-disciplinary](https://www.arj.no/2012/03/12/disciplinarities-2/) groups and with the help of computing.
 If you need computers and algorithms to analyse data, no matter how small or big, you are in the realm of _computational research_.
-This in in stark contract to how a large part of scholarly communication, i.e., [_"creation, publication, dissemination and discovery of academic research"_](https://en.wikipedia.org/wiki/Scholarly_communication), works today.
+This is in stark contrast to how a large part of scholarly communication, i.e., [_"creation, publication, dissemination and discovery of academic research"_](https://en.wikipedia.org/wiki/Scholarly_communication), works today.
 Results are mostly communicated with static documents, and to a large degree even in a format best suited for printing documents on paper &#8212; the good ol' PDF.
 However, scientific output is much more than just PDFs!
 The scientific article of the past does not suffice anymore to communicate knowledge.